midl-dev/polkadot-k8s/README.md

 If you have an archive of the node storage, you can put the URL here.
 It will make the initial deployment of the nodes faster.
 It must be in `tar.xz4` format.

+## Terraform gcloud credentials (quick start)

+Using your Google account, active your Google Cloud access.
+A default project will be created.

+Login to gcloud using `gcloud auth login`

+A default project should have been created.
+Verify its ID with `gcloud projects list`.
+You may also create a dedicated project to deploy the cluster.

+In `terraform.tfvars` file created previously, add a `project` variable and set it to the project ID above.

+NOTE: for production deployments, the method above is not recommended.
+Instead, you should create a terraform service account in a dedicated project following [these instructions](doc/production-hardening.md).

 ## Deploy!

-You need a Google Cloud Organization.
-You will be able to create one as an individual by registering a domain name.

-You need to use a gcloud account as a user that has permission to create new projects.
-See [instructions for Terraform service account creation](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) from Google.

-1. Collect the necessary information and put it in `terraform.tfvars`

 1. Run the following:

 ```
 cd terraform

-# The next 6 lines are only necessary if you are using a terraform service account.
-# Alternatively, create a project manually and pass it as parameter.
-export TF_VAR_org_id=YOUR_ORG_ID
-export TF_VAR_billing_account=YOUR_BILLING_ACCOUNT_ID
-export TF_ADMIN=${USER}-terraform-admin
-export TF_CREDS=~/.config/gcloud/${USER}-terraform-admin.json
-export GOOGLE_APPLICATION_CREDENTIALS=${TF_CREDS}
-export GOOGLE_PROJECT=${TF_ADMIN}

 terraform init
 terraform plan -out plan.out